pattonsgirl/CEG3120/Projects/Project5/README.md

 > Why no NACL?
 > A VPC has a default NACL that the subnets are inherently associated with if no other NACL is specified.
 The default NACL has an Inbound Allow All traffic from any source and Outbound Allow All traffic to any source - this is sufficient for our purposes since Security Groups will still determine what new requests are allowed to get to the server.

-**The deliverable for this part is the CloudFormation template in your Project 3 folder.
+**The deliverable for this part is the CloudFormation template in your AWS-LB folder.
 Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**

 ## Part 3 - Setup Proxy Server